• What is Copywriting?

 Clients are a varied bunch.
 Some of them are easy, and approve your work with minimal changes.
 Some of them, though, change their minds constantly, change the project constantly, and make you go through round after round of revisions.
 Let’s talk about how to deal with that second group, shall we?

 Picture this scenario: You have a client that you’ve been working with for about a month.
 You’re happy to have this client—of course!
 But it seems like something isn’t working in the relationship.
-You have the project nailed down and then … your client changes their mind when you’re halfway through the project.
+You have the project nailed down and then…your client changes their mind when you’re halfway through the project.
 Or, worse, after you’re done the client wants to add things that weren’t in the original request.
+(Not only will this increase your time and frustration, but it won’t have accounted for what you quoted in your bill.)

 Sound familiar?